jb175/leds/README.md

 ## License

-[License Name] - See the LICENSE file for more details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+### Additional Notes
+This license applies to both the software and accompanying hardware designs and documentation.
+Feel free to use, modify, and distribute the materials as long as proper attribution is given.